 Anywho, all these voodoos and charms, since not having been affected personally, I took with pinches of salt.
 Until I caught myself advising a friend to be careful for I feared strongly he was leading himself on to be jazzed.

 He had a lunatic ex.
 Because if the sacrifices he claimed she took for him were close to half true, I’m just as sure as any Nigerian would be, that she would voodoo charm him into marriage eventually, and I told him that.
 Simply because she brutal, bitter and seemed unforgiving.

 But when he dismissed it by claiming she was a good Christian, i didn’t even know when I told him to calm down on overrating people’s Christianity.
 He just stared at me like I had been possessed.
 I think I had been, because I went on, like in a narrative.

 Religion and believers

-Some people can make themselves believe some sins are excusable because the motive behind them are fair.
-Afterall they don’t participate in offenses that put their fellow humans at risk or harm’s way.
+Some people can make themselves believe some sins are excusable because the motive behind them is fair.
+After all they don’t participate in offenses that put their fellow humans at risk or harm’s way.

 So they will consciously indulge in little atrocities they feel are shadows in comparison to what they discern are the real sins.
 This is the world we live in.

 Personally, I feel you shouldn’t just dismiss the idea that a person can entertain the use of charms simply because you think they are bound by religion.
-It’s the same religion that dubs common faults like backbiting, slandering, anger, backtalks, odd passions, misguided flirts, obscured & undefined relationships and many more acts as SINS.
+It’s the same religion that dubs common faults like backbiting, slandering, anger, backtalk, odd passions, misguided flirts, obscured & undefined relationships, and many more acts as SINS.

 This we all know and still indulge in almost every hour of a day consistently and consciously without even deeming it right to ask for forgiveness because it’s a common sin yea.
 You did not kill, or worship an idol or those other major Commandments, so heaven still awaits.